myselfhimself/click-up-timesheeting/README.md

 Add `--output-title="My time record title"` to custome the HTML page title or PDF document title.

 ### Company logo
-Add `--company-logo=<path to your non-SVG raster file>`, successfully tested with PNG.
+Add `--company-logo-img-path=<path to your non-SVG raster file>`, successfully tested with PNG.
 For rendering, the image is encoded to base64 first then injected into the template.

 ## Customer name
 Add `--customer-name=<name of customer company or person>`.